-A concluding paragraph is an essential part of any formal piece of writing, providing readers with a sense of closure and leaving a lasting impression.
+October 17, 2022A concluding paragraph is an essential part of any formal piece of writing, providing readers with a sense of closure and leaving a lasting impression.

 A great conclusion paragraph summarizes the main points of your paper, essay, or report.
 It aims to connect the summary points to the main thesis or argument and leave your reader with an interesting last impression.
 You can captivate your readers by understanding how to write a conclusion paragraph while using powerful verbs, nouns, and adjectives.

-A conclusion is an essential part in academic writing, providing a summary and analysis of the main points of an argument.
+A conclusion is an essential part of academic writing, providing a summary and analysis of the main points of an argument.
 To conclude, writers must draw on evidence from their paper, synthesizing information and drawing connections between ideas.

 Additionally, conclusions typically involve some degree of interpretation or evaluation as writers offer their perspectives on the relevance and significance of their argument.
 Overall, a conclusion aims to help readers understand the key takeaways from a piece of writing and come away feeling that they have gained new knowledge or insight into a topic.

 An academic piece is usually a detailed and technical piece with several sections.
 The conclusion aims to wrap up the study in limited words.
-A conclusion will serve the following purposes;
+A conclusion will serve the following purposes:

 At the start of your conclusion, establish the connection with your main research question or thesis statement.
 It will allow you to remind your readers about the key highlights of your paper, essay or report.